kunwarsahni01/Vex-Autonomous-Selector/README.md

 ![Screenshot_of_Selector](https://user-images.githubusercontent.com/22580992/67626102-d9e1d080-f814-11e9-84cd-63a44e6a35af.png)

 ## How to use:
-1. Download the zip file release from here: https://github.com/kunwarsahni01/Vex-Autonomous-Selector/releases
+1. Download the zip file release from here: [Releases](https://github.com/kunwarsahni01/Vex-Autonomous-Selector/releases)
-2. Put the selector.h file in your include folder in your PROS Project.
+2. Run this command from terminal: prosv5 c fetch autoSelect@1.0.0.zip
-3. Put the selector.cpp file in your sec folder in your PROS Project.
+3. Then cd into your pros project direcotry in your terminal.
+4. And Run this command from terminal: prosv5 c apply autoSelect@1.0.0
-4. Put this: **#include "selector.h"** at the top of your main.h file in your PROS Project.
+4. Put this: `#include "selection.h"` at the top of your main.cpp file in your PROS Project.
-5. Place **selectorInit();** in void initazlize(){} in your main.cpp file.
+5. Place `selectorInit();` in `void initazlize(){}` in your main.cpp file.
-6. Make if statements in your void **void autonomous() {}** like so:
+6. Make if statements in your void `void autonomous() {}` like so:

   `if(autonSelection == 1){ //run auton for Front Blue }`